Skip to content

 Bridge HTTP Routes

-The bridge channel (v0.3+) publishes an HTTP surface on the unified relay for the Hermes android_* plugin tools.
-Every route is proxied over the phone's WSS connection to the in-app BridgeCommandHandler and runs through the Tier 5 safety pipeline (blocklist → destructive-verb confirmation → auto-disable reschedule) before any gesture fires.
-A 30-second per-command timeout and fail-fast-on-phone-disconnect semantics keep callers from wedging.
+• Device Control is sideload-only.
+It publishes the HTTP surface below for Hermes android_* plugin tools.
+Every route is proxied over the phone's WSS connection to the in-app BridgeCommandHandler and runs through the safety pipeline (blocklist → destructive-verb confirmation → auto-disable reschedule) before any gesture fires.

 RouteMethodGroupPurpose